workos/typescript-example-applications/typescript-mfa-example/README.md

-# Typescript Example App with MFA powered by WorkOS
+# TypeScript Example App with MFA powered by WorkOS
-An example Typescript application demonstrating how to use the [WorkOS MFA API](https://workos.com/docs/mfa/guide) using the [Node SDK](https://github.com/workos/workos-node) to authenticate users.
+An example TypeScript application demonstrating how to use the [WorkOS MFA API](https://workos.com/docs/mfa/guide) using the [Node SDK](https://github.com/workos/workos-node) to authenticate users.

 ## Prerequisites
 -Node.js version 10+

-## Typescript Project Setup
+## TypeScript Project Setup

 1. Clone the main repo and install dependencies for the app you'd like to use:
     ```bash